-- 1. The findings of fact based on evidence gathered. - 2.
-The conclusion providing a clear determination for each allegation as to whether the School is in compliance with the relevant law. - 3.
-Corrective actions, if the School finds merit in the complaint and any are warranted or required by law. - 4.
+- 2. The conclusion providing a clear determination for each allegation as to whether the School is in compliance with the relevant law. - 3.
+Corrective actions, if the School finds merit in the complaint and any are warranted or required by law. - a. pertaining to complaints of Pupil Fees; LCAP; Physical Education Instructional Minutes, or Course Periods without Educational Content, the remedy shall go to all affected pupils, parents, and guardians; - b. for all other complaints within the scope of the Uniform Complaint Procedures, the remedy shall go to the affected pupil; - c. with respect to a pupil fees complaint, corrective actions shall include a remedy where in good faith, by engaging in reasonable efforts, an attempt to identify and fully reimburse all pupils, parents, and guardians who paid a pupil fee within one year prior to the filing of the complaint; - 4.
 Notice of the complainant's right to appeal the School's Decision within thirty (30) calendar days to the CDE, except when the School has used its UCP to address complaints that are not subject to the UCP requirements.. - 5.
-Procedures to be followed for initiating such an appeal.
+Procedures to be followed for initiating such an appeal to the CDE.